Skip to content

 Contributor

-This is a draft for the extension and its implementation.
+This adds a sycl_ext_intel_kernel_queries extension for target-specific low-level information retrieval.
 In a nutshell, the extension adds compiled kernel traits for the intel backend.
 The traits can be queried using the usual kernel::get_info() calls (and get_kernel_info).
-A new device aspect tells whether the query is supported on the device.
+Each query gets its own aspect to tell whether the query is supported on the device.
+This PR adds ext_intel_spill_memory_size aspect and an implementation for querying the spilled memory size as reported by L0.

 Copy link